New Zealand's Ardern, an icon to many, to step down

 Ardern became an inspiration to women around the world after first winning the top job in 2017 at the relatively young age of 37.
 She seemed to herald a new generation of leadership — she was on the verge of being a millennial, had spun some records as a part-time DJ, and wasn’t married like most politicians.

-In March 2019, Ardern faced one of the darkest days in New Zealand’s history when a white supremacist gunman stormed two mosques in Christchurch and slaughtered 51 people.
-She was widely praised for the way she empathized with the survivors and New Zealand’s Muslim community in the aftermath.
+In March 2019, Ardern faced one of the darkest days in New Zealand’s history when a white supremacist gunman stormed two mosques in Christchurch and slaughtered 51 worshippers during Friday prayers.
+Ardern was widely praised for her empathy with survivors and New Zealand’s wider Muslim community in the aftermath.

+After the mosque shootings, Ardern moved within weeks to pass new laws banning the deadliest types of semi-automatic weapons.
+A subsequent buyback scheme run by police saw more than 50,000 guns, including many AR-15-style rifles, destroyed.

-Less than nine months later, she faced another tragedy when 22 tourists and guides were killed when the White Island volcano erupted.
+Less than nine months after the shooting, she faced another tragedy when 22 tourists and guides were killed when the White Island volcano erupted.

 Ardern faced growing anger at home from those who opposed coronavirus mandates and rules.
 A protest against vaccine mandates that began on Parliament’s grounds last year lasted for more than three weeks and ended with protesters hurling rocks at police and setting fires to tents and mattresses as they were forced to leave.
 This year, Ardern was forced to cancel an annual barbecue she hosts due to security fears.